How to Choose the Right DNA Paternity Test: Legal, At-Home, and Prenatal Options

 Disadvantages:

-• Requires additional paperwork and coordination with government agencies.
+• Requires additional paperwork and communication with agencies.

-When the alleged father is unavailable, family reconstruction testing uses DNA from other relatives (e.g., grandparents or siblings) to determine biological relationships.
+When the father is unavailable, family reconstruction DNA tests use samples from available relatives (e.g., grandparents, siblings) to infer paternity.

 Considerations: